NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 - manipulate the web content
 - cause a [[DoS (Denial of Service)]]

+Only if the code is either embedded in (inline scripts) or loaded into the webpage, it will have read and write access to the contents of this webpage (e. g. session cookies, form fields, etc.)  [[(Felsch, Heiderich, et al., 2015)]]

-XSS is similar to [[CSRF (cross-site request forgery)]] in that both rely on code injection, but CSFR exploits the browser's trust in the user to send malicious HTTP requests, while XSS involves code execution in the user's browser (see more on [[XSS and CSFR comparison]])
+XSS is similar to [[CSRF (cross-site request forgery)]] in that their harm may be similar, but CSFR exploits the browser's trust in the user to send malicious HTTP requests, while XSS involves code execution in the user's browser (see more on [[XSS and CSFR comparison]])

 ## Prevalence

 Two-third of all deployed web applications are vulnerable to XSS attacks, and Cisco 2018 Annual Security Report indicated that 40% of all attacks attempts lead to XSS attacks [[(Sadqi, Maleh, 2022)]](p.18)

 ## Types of XSS attacks